HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 7. The system should be ready to go in a few minutes.

 FYI.

-Some people might need a few attempts to get it working during the process of getting the board into Bootloader mode, aka holding the BOOT button and connecting the USB-C cable, and the web refresher recogize it.
+- Some people might need a few attempts to get it working during the process of getting the board into Bootloader mode, aka holding the BOOT button and connecting the USB-C cable, and the web refresher recogize it.
 Just be patient and try a few times.
+- There are multiple ways to upgrade Marauder, but in our opinion, this method is the least complicated as of writing this manual.

 </details>